retro-c/comp.stdc.recma55/README.md

 ### Visual Studio / Visual C++ 6

-If you are using Visual Studio 6 respectively Visual C 6.0, you may open the workspace file `build/Visual Studio 6/recma55.dsw`.
+If you are using Visual Studio 6 respectively Visual C++ 6, you may open the workspace file `build/Visual Studio 6/recma55.dsw`.